SansGuidon/bookmarks/README.md

 * [PrivacyAngel](https://privacyangel.com/) - Better protect your privacy online | Know which data you share for each popular online services.
 * [switching.social](https://switching.social/) - ethical, easy-to-use and privacy-conscious alternatives to popular sites and apps
 * [Sven Taylor](https://www.techspot.com/news/80729-complete-list-alternatives-all-google-products.html) - (2019) The complete list of alternatives to all Google products | Parallel universe for the super security conscious
+* [Dan Pollock](https://someonewhocares.org/hosts/) - how to make the internet not suck (as much) | a hosts file to prevent your computer from connecting to selected internet hosts.
+This is an easy and effective way to protect you from many types of spyware, reduces bandwidth use, blocks certain pop-up traps, prevents user tracking by way of "web bugs" embedded in spam, provides partial protection to IE from certain web-based exploits and blocks most advertising you would otherwise be subjected to on the internet.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time